-Hilborn was the representative for California’s 3rd congressional district and was a Republican.
+Hilborn was the representative for California’s 3rd congressional district as a Republican.
 He served from 1895 to 1899.

 He was previously the representative for California’s 3rd congressional district as a Republican from 1893 to 1895; and the representative for California’s 3rd congressional district as a Republican from 1891 to 1893.